1st Maine Cavalry Regiment: Maryland Campaign

-The Maryland Campaign occurred September 4–20, 1862.
+The campaign of Pope, northern Virginia campaign, was over, and Lincoln placed McClellan in command of all U.S. Army forces near Washington on Tuesday, September 2.
+The 1st Maine would find itself quite busy over the course of the ensuing Maryland campaign.

-Following his victory in the northern Virginia campaign, Lee invaded the north with 55,000 men through the Shenandoah Valley starting on September 4, 1862.
+Following his victory over Pope, Lee invaded the north with 55,000 men through the Shenandoah Valley starting on September 4, 1862.
 His objectives were to resupply his army outside of the war-torn Virginia theater thereby damaging Northern morale in the 1862 mid-term elections, and to inspire the citizens of Maryland to rise up and secede from the United States.
+As such, Tobie would later write:

-He split his army so he could continue north into Maryland while Jackson simultaneously captured Harpers Ferry.
-McClellan accidentally found a copy of Lee's orders to his subordinate commanders and planned to isolate and defeat the separated portions of Lee's army.
+Lee split the ANV so he could continue north into Maryland while Jackson simultaneously captured Harpers Ferry.
+Meanwhile, U.S. forces accidentally found a copy of Lee's orders to his subordinate commanders, and McClellan planned to use it to isolate and defeat the separated portions of the ANV.

-The campaign consisted of Lee's movements and McClellans responses through western Maryland and Virginia.
-The campaign contained the: Battle of Mile Hill, Battle of Harpers Ferry, Battle of South Mountain, Battle of Crampton's Gap Battle of Antietam, Battle of Shepherdstown, Chambersburg Raid, and Battle of Unison.

-The 1st Maine would find itself quite busy over the course of the campaign.